-The Wonderful World of JWLS
+The Wonderful World of S

-Keen Night Vision Excellent night vision gives owls a hunting edge.
+Excellent night vision gives owls a hunting edge.

 An owl's pupils can expand to almost the full size of the eye to make the most of low light.
+Brown Boobook Ninox scutulata a smaller skull.

-Tube-shaped eyes and sockets allow for larger retinas in a smaller skull.
+Tube-shaped eyes and sockets allow for larger retinas in Various species of barn owls live on every continent except Antarctica.
 Amazing Ears An owl's face is built for listening.
 The stiff outer feathers of their facial disks funnel incoming sound to ear openings hidden behind soft, loose feathers.
-The Barn Owl lives on every continent except Antarctica.